Community Service Requirement

 Every Promise Scholar must complete a minimum of 20 hours.
-Community service hours are tracked annually beginning July 1st through June 30th each academic year.
+Community service hours are tracked annually beginning July 1st through May 21st each academic year.
 A minimum of 10 hours must be completed specifically through TSMP and at TSMP sponsored events.
 Additional 10 hours should be completed in our local community.
 If you have involvement with an organization outside our community, please submit for approval from TSMP staff prior to the completion of your hours.

 Fulfilling your required community service hours will help us build a culture of achievement, allowing you to serve as a mentor and role model to current students, instilling a sense of hope and responsibility.
 To accomplish this goal, we highly encourage Promise Scholars to complete community service hours with TSMP and via SMUSD and school sites events per the volunteer opportunities that will be emailed throughout the year.
 If you would like to propose an activity of your own that benefits a school site in our district, please email us at [email protected]

 Yes, all the information provided on the community service log is important and will help confirm the validity of your hours and allow our team to track the service done by you and all of our scholars.

-Service that does NOT count towards the requirement are activities done in a student’s own household or through their immediate family (e.g., mowing the lawn. picking up trash in your neighborhood, walking the dog, babysitting, etc.), or work in which you are paid.
+Service that does NOT count towards the requirement are activities done in a student’s own household or through their immediate family (e.g., mowing the lawn, picking up trash in your neighborhood, walking the dog, babysitting, etc.), or work in which you are paid.

 Every scholar is mandated to supply their school email address and a personal address.
-This email address will serve as the primary form of communication by TSMP staff to Promise scholars of upcoming events at either TSMP, SMUSD, Palomar and/or community events.
-If you neglected to complete our Promise Scholar Application upon graduation, please click here to share your student information.
+This email address will serve as the primary form of communication by TSMP staff to Promise Scholars of upcoming events at either TSMP, SMUSD, Palomar and/or community events.
+If you have changed your email address or are not receiving our monthly communications, please contact [email protected] immediately with your email information.